blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 $$\text {Minimize } \quad \sum_{k = 1}^K \sum_{\feature_n \in S_k} \lVert \feature_n - \mathbf \mu_k \rVert^2$$

 This is **unsupervised learning**, since it was performed without any reference to the label $y_n$.
 The problem is that this is **NP-hard** in general; it is intractable to get the absolute minimum.
-The problem being NP-hard didn't discourage us before when we realized that finding the absolute minimum error in a neural network was NP-hard as well, in which case we developed a heuristic --- gradient descent --- which led to back-propagation and thus a decent local-minimum.
+The problem being NP-hard didn't discourage us before when we realized that finding the absolute minimum error in a neural network was NP-hard as well, in which case we developed a heuristic---gradient descent---which led to back-propagation and thus a decent local-minimum.

 ### LLoyd's Algorithm